 Completing this review turned out to be quite the adventure.

 Long story short, while attempting the top speed test, I lost my balance and had a pretty serious crash.
+A bit of a confidence killer, but it didn’t take me long to get back on the board and ride it properly.

 Let’s get into what we’re all here for, the Verreal RS review.